-Author has written 70 stories for Astro Boy, Alvin and the chipmunks, Star Wars, Batman, Men In Black, Smallville, Harry Potter, Futurama, Black Jack/ブラックジャック, Doctor Who, DuckTales, Eureka, Arrietty/借りぐらしのアリエッティ, Supercar, Fireball XL5, Demashitaa!
-Powerpuff Girls Z, Three-eyed One/三つ目がとおる, Heavy Metal, Clive Cussler, and Ghostbusters.
+Author has written 85 stories for Astro Boy, Alvin and the chipmunks, Star Wars, Batman, Men In Black, Smallville, Harry Potter, Futurama, Black Jack/ブラックジャック, Doctor Who, DuckTales, Contact, Carl Sagan, Eureka, Arrietty/借りぐらしのアリエッティ, Supercar, Final Countdown, Fireball XL5, Demashitaa!
+Powerpuff Girls Z, Three-eyed One/三つ目がとおる, Heavy Metal, Clive Cussler, Ghostbusters, and Mr. Peabody & Sherman.

 Favorite Anime: Astro Boy, Blackjack, Three eyed one, Space Battleship Yamato